-The ROS levels in non-aged Fe^{III}Cit/CA particles are by a factor of 3-5 smaller than those after photochemical aging and no clear trend is observed between N2 and air carrier gas conditions (in contrast to UV-aging conditions discussed above), which might be in part due to the very low overall ROS concentrations or due to impurities, artifacts, or the inherent dark CCFR production that did not oxidize in N2 conditions.
-In summary, photochemically aged Fe^{III}Cit/CA particles produced a considerable amount of particle-bound ROS.
-The different carrier gases and RH conditions only slightly changed the ROS levels, although low humidity (25% RH) and the presence of oxygen led to higher concentrations.
+The ROS levels in non-aged Fe^{III}(Cit)/CA particles are a factor of 3-5 smaller than those after photochemical aging, and no clear trend is observed between N2 and air carrier gas conditions (in contrast to the UV-aging conditions discussed above); this might be due, in part, to the very low overall ROS concentrations or to impurities, artifacts, or the inherent dark CCFR production that did not oxidize under N2 conditions.
+In summary, photochemically aged Fe^{III}(Cit)/CA particles produced a considerable number concentration of particle-bound ROS.
+The different carrier gases and RH conditions only slightly changed the ROS levels, although low humidity (25 % RH) and the presence of oxygen led to higher concentrations.